 Students who are required to demonstrate proficiency in a foreign language must pass a foreign language examination specific to their particular graduate program.
 The examinations are administered three times each year by the Department of Languages and Literatures, which certifies language competency.
-Students planning to take the examination must register in the Graduate College at least one month in advance of the examination date.
 The chair of the student's supervisory committee is responsible for providing the Department of Languages and Literatures with materials from which the examination is then prepared.
 The chair should submit or recommend relevant books or journals of approximately 200 pages in length in the desired foreign language.